OUDSL/arcgisstorymaps/index.md

 ## Getting Started

 ArcGIS uses the "freemium" model, so though they provide a professional version of their platform with high functionality for a cost, they also provide free public accounts.
 Before we get started, go to the [ArcGIS Online](https://www.arcgis.com/features/index.html) portal and click "Sign In" to create a free public account.
+Feel free to use a pre-existing google account to sign up.

 When you've done that, click on the "Map" tab of the main menu.
 From the Arc GIS Online frontpage, you can also access the "Gallery" to see the potential of ArcGIS Online, or access the maps you've made under "My Content", once you've created some.